tuanacetinkaya/PDF-Generator/README.md

 - FileUpload component added but onChange does not function

 # Planned
+- set a header for the application to replace React App label
+- arrange each form header to hold the form title
 - get the submission id from api and send a request to get the pdf link
 - add a button (?) to download the requested pdf
 - style the components